 He resigned in 1883.

-Gaudi would die in 1926 with the basilica only 20% complete.
+Antoni Gaudi would die in 1926 with the Basilica of the Sagrada Familia only 20% complete.

-Construction is later suspended during the Civil War and Gaudi’s plans are burned by Anarchists.
-After the war the construction is resumed by Gaudi’s contemporaries.
+Construction of this Gaudi church was later suspended during the Spanish Civil War, and his plans are burned by Anarchists.
+After the war, the construction is resumed by Gaudi’s contemporaries.

-The outside of La Sagrada Familia is pure impact – only a madman would envision this.
+The outside of the Temple Expiatori de la Sagrada Família is pure impact – only a madman would envision this.

 Calling for 18 spires representing the Twelve Apostles, the Virgin Mary, the four Evangelists, and Jesus Christ – the latter will rise to 172.5 meters above street level, one meter shorter than the highest point in the municipality of Barcelona: Montjuic.